Try reading this – mαζί ας φέρνουμε την αλλαγή

 So, How Big Is This Problem?

-● Today, out of nearly 200 million kids studying in Indian rural government schools, 86% of them cannot even recognise the alphabets.
+● Today, out of nearly 200 million kids studying in Indian rural government schools, 86% of them cannot even recognize the alphabets.

 ● 82% of these school kids cannot read simple English words.This is as big as the population of Germany, Spain and Canada put together.